CarzonTheBro/Project-Apex-Speedrunning-Assistant/README.md

 # Project-Apex-Speedrunning-Assistant (PASA)
-The PASA is a program to help you time your speedruns accurately.
+The PASA is an open-source program to help you time your speedruns accurately.

 NOTE: Currently Windows Only
 Note: Currently very early in development
-note: bugs
+Note: bugs... maybe many

-# Todo list
+# Todo list for the contributers
 - rewrite outroAudioInterpreter.py and make it more integrated with main.py
 - fix the ~500ms lag for starting
 - add in radio buttons in the gui for GPU support
 - ...
 - make this into an executable
+- so much work sob

 ## 1. Downloading